jamijam/model-bank/README-FULL.md

     * Enter same phone number you entered in the previous step into the `Input Phone Number` field and Submit.
     * Copy the correct OTP for the request and provide it in Use case frontend and `Submit`.

     iii.
+Credit Score percentage will be shown.
 If Credit Score is healthy, `You are eligible for a loan!` message will appear in the screen.
+If not, `Unfortunately, you are not eligible for a loan.` message will appear in the screen.

     iv.
-Click `Continue` button.
+If Credit Score is healthy, click `Continue` button.

 3. Loan Disbursement

     i.
 Provide Loan Amount and `Submit`

     ii.
-Based on the Credit Score, Loan Amount percentage would get accepted and amount will get credited to the bank account through `Smart Bank - Lending` API.
+Based on the Credit Score, eligible loan amount would be displayed.
+Click `Yes` to proceed with loan disbursement.

-            Approved Loan Amount = Requested Loan Amount * Credit Score(%)
+        Eligible Loan Amount = Requested Loan Amount * Credit Score(%)

+    iii.
+Eligible loan amount would get accepted and credited to the bank account through `Smart Bank - Lending` API.